 Receiving an inheritance isn’t something you expect or plan for, so if it happens you may wonder what you should do.
 Here are some strategies you might want to consider.

 You may want to consider “parking” your inheritance temporarily in cash while you can think about what to do.
 Here are a few ideas:

 - Plan for taxes.
-Unless you're “inheriting” your spouse’s assets, you may be subject to taxes.
-Some types of inheritance, such as life insurance policy proceeds, are tax-free.
-On the other hand, if you inherit a 401(k) plan from someone other than your spouse, you’ll likely have to take the money as a lump sum, which means your inheritance will be subject to federal, state and local income taxes.
-However, you can transfer an inherited 401(k) to an IRA, which allows you to avoid immediately paying taxes on your inheritance.
+If you inherit a 401(k) plan from someone other than your spouse, you’ll likely have to take the money as a lump sum.
+This means you’ll need to pay federal, state and local income taxes.
+If you transfer it to an IRA, you can avoid immediately paying taxes.
 You’ll still have to take annual withdrawals, which are taxable, but the amount will be based on your life expectancy, so you can spread out the taxes.
-If you receive an inherited 401(k), consult with your tax advisor on the right approach for you.
+Consult with your tax advisor to see if this may be the right approach for you.

 - Review your financial goals.
 If your inheritance is large enough, it may have a big impact on your financial strategy and goals.
 Your financial advisor can help you evaluate your situation and make changes, if necessary.